 Happy hikers, happy cows

 Making the around Lake Formarin hike offers you two options.
 Either to and from the Freiberger Hütte along the gravel road, or the slightly shorter but more challenging trail (Gipfelanstieg Saladinaspitze), that takes you around the east side of the lake.
-The Freiburger Hütte not only is a nice place to stop, but also gives you brilliant views of the mountains, both to the north of the Rote Wand and to Klostertal in the south.
-For more info on the around the Lake Formarin Hike, check out this interactive map.
+The Freiburger Hütte, not only is a nice place to take a break, but also gives you brilliant views of the mountains.
+Both of the north of the Rote Wand and of the Klostertal to the south.
+For more info on hiking around the Lake Formarin, check out this interactive map.
 And yes, waiting for the bus back to Lech we had company at the bus stop from a bunch of pretty curious, but very friendly cows.
-They were not the only animals we encountered on our hikes around Lech.
-Aa bunch of far smaller, but faster fury rascals put on a show as well.
+However, they were not the only animals we encountered on our hikes around Lech.
+A bunch of far smaller, but faster furry rascals put on a show as well.

-We just love these little rascals, and it’s always fun to observe them when we hike.
-You often hear the alpine marmot before you see it.
+We just love these little rascals, and it’s always fun to observe them when we are hiking.
+You often hear the alpine marmot long before you see it.
 Until you learn how they sound they are easily confused with birds.
 Nonetheless, sometimes they pop out of their holes and start squeaking to each other.
 Often over distances of several hundred metres.
 They are all over the place.
 We saw several of the funny critters when we were hiking at Rüfikopf, and again from the bus to the Formarinsee.
 The driver spotted it and stopped so we could have a close look, as the marmot sat 3-4 metres from the road and had its afternoon snack.

 Don’t let the exclusive reputation put you off.
 Lech is an affordable destination in the summer season.
 There is a good choice of affordable eateries as well.
 Even though some restaurants close in the summer, you can still try a new place every night.
 Lech, which straddles the banks of a river with the same name, offers pleasant evening strolls.
 There are also some good eateries in Oberlech and Stubenbach, reachable with the local bus.